maverikod/vvz-cmb-verification/docs/implementation_plan/phase_1_theta_data/step_1.1_data_loader/README.md

 - Implement caching for frequently accessed data
 - Provide clear error messages for data issues
 - Support multiple data file formats if needed

+## Forbidden Elements

+**CRITICAL PRINCIPLE (from tech_spec-new.md):** Matter does NOT influence Θ-field.
+Matter = projection/envelope of Θ-modes.

+**DO NOT USE:**
+- ❌ Matter as source of Θ-field (matter is projection, not source)
+- ❌ Baryon density, DM density or material terms
+- ❌ Modification of Θ-field based on observed matter
+- ❌ T_μν of matter in Θ-field equations
+- ❌ Reverse reaction of matter on Θ-field
+- ❌ Potentials V(φ), V(Θ) in data processing
+- ❌ Mass terms m²φ², m²Θ²
+- ❌ Exponential damping exp(-r/λ)
+- ❌ Classical cosmological evolution formulas

 ---